Gonatus onyx: Adult life and behavior

 Individuals older than about 3 months move to deeper waters and change their entire lifestyle.
-Older G. Onyx are solitary hunters and make long vertical migrations during the night, they move closer to the surface to feed on other organisms that follow the same migration.
+Adult G. onyx are solitary hunters.
+As they make long vertical migrations during the night, they move closer to the surface to feed on other organisms that follow the same migration.
 Adults of this species have been known to be cannibalistic, with some studies indicating a rate as high as 42% of prey being of the same species.
-This cannibalistic behavior could serve as a reason for the more solitary behavior.
-Other prey tends to be fish that are around the same size as the individual, the prey is mostly composed of Stenobrachius leucopsarus.
+This cannibalistic behavior could serve as a reason for observed solitary behavior.
+Cannibalism could have evolved as a way to limit reproductive competition or as a result of low food availability in the deep waters.
+This explains why cannibalism is more likely to occur where there are higher densities of competing squids for food.
+Predators and prey from cannibalism tend to occur with individuals that are the same age and size as one another.
+G. Onyx also preys on fish that are around the same size as the individual, mostly composed of Stenobrachius leucopsarus.
 The diet of juveniles is largely unknown with some studies finding a predominant crustacean diet and then a shift to nekton when mature.

+Adult and juvenile behavior differences are due to the difference in light penetration of the water from living in different depths.
+Adults are opaque orange and white while juveniles are clear.
+Adults will change between these two colors as a defense mechanism during escape of potential predators.
+Individuals were also observed to use ink as a form of shape mimicry.
+They release ink in long rope-like shapes that allow the squid to be mistaken as a different animal by predators so they can plan their escape.
+Adults do not exhibit the fast defense behaviors seen in juveniles because they have less predation in the deeper waters and it requires more energy consumption which is a limited resource in the deep.